Tornado insurance resources + what you need to know

 If you rent your home and you live in a tornado-prone area, protect your personal belongings by purchasing renters insurance.
 Both homeowners and renters should also consider purchasing Replacement Cost Value (RCV) Insurance, which reimburses you for your lost or damaged items rather than compensating you based on the items’ depreciated value.
 To best protect your vehicle, obtain a comprehensive auto policy because liability insurance alone will not cover the potential costly auto repairs that could result from a tornado.

-Tornadoes shouldn’t be taken lightly, but you can minimize danger and losses by implementing safety procedures for you and your family, in addition to sufficient tornado insurance protection for your home and vehicle.
-Call our advisory team to make sure you’ve got the right coverage and learn more about our tornado insurance resources.
+Tornadoes shouldn’t be taken lightly, but you can minimize danger and losses by implementing safety procedures for you and your family, in addition to sufficient tornado insurance coverage protection for your home and vehicle.
+Call our advisory team to make sure you’ve got the right homeowners insurance coverage and learn more about our tornado insurance resources.